How Cultured Chicken is Made

 Growth factors are signaling proteins that tell cells to proliferate and differentiate.
 They bind to cell surface receptors and trigger intracellular cascades:

-Cell Membrane Outside Cell (media) Inside Cell (cytoplasm) GF Receptor 1 2 3 PROLIFERATE Signal cascade → Gene expression
+Outside Cell (media) GF Cell Membrane Inside Cell 1 2 3 PROLIFERATE Receptor Signal cascade → Gene expression

 Key Growth Factors for Cultured Meat